Skip to content

 Devil’s Bridge

 Devil’s Bridge is located in Indian Town National Park.
-Along the rugged northeast coast, the dramatic scenery of the national park features the Devil’s Bridge, made up of natural limestone.
+Along the rugged northeast coast, the dramatic scenery of the national park features the Devil’s Bridge, which is made of natural limestone.
 The Devil’s Bridge was sculpted over the centuries by erosion from the pounding ocean waves.

-At high tide, waves force powerful bursts of water through eroded holes in the nearby rocks.
+At high tide, waves force potent bursts of water through eroded holes in the nearby rocks.
 The park also offers some rewarding hikes and excellent opportunities for bird-watching.
-More than 36 different avian species perch among the Acacia trees in the park.
+More than 36 avian species perch among the Acacia trees in the park.

 The Museum of Antigua and Barbuda